thosgood/this-weeks-finds/markdown/251-300/week300.md

 $$Z(-S) = \sum_{n>0} Z(n) \times n^S$$
-Here we are playing some notational tricks: $n^S$ means "the set of functions from $S$ to our favorite $n$-element set", the symbol $\times$ stands for the product of groupoids, and \sum stands for what I've been calling the "disjoint union" of groupoids (known more technically as the "coproduct").
+Here we are playing some notational tricks: $n^S$ means "the set of functions from $S$ to our favorite $n$-element set", the symbol $\times$ stands for the product of groupoids, and $\sum$ stands for what I've been calling the "disjoint union" of groupoids (known more technically as the "coproduct").
 So, $Z(-S)$ is a groupoid.
 But this formula is supposed to remind us of a simpler one, namely